MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ## Custom prompts

-Custom prompts give makers the freedom to instruct the LLM model to behave in a certain way or to perform a specific task.
+Custom prompts give makers the freedom to instruct GPT model to behave in a certain way or to perform a specific task.
 By carefully crafting a prompt, you can generate responses that suit your specific business needs.
-This transforms the LLM model into a flexible tool to accomplish various tasks.
+This transforms the GPT model into a flexible tool to accomplish various tasks.

 **Use specific text for more relevant responses**

-The goal of prompt engineering is to create an instruction  that's as specific as possible to get a more relevant response from the AI model.
+The goal of prompt engineering is to create an instruction that's as specific as possible to get a more relevant response from the GPT model.
 Your prompts should be specific to a topic and convey your intent.

 A prompt might include the following  information: